 Note: Renewing a Campaign targets the same Display Units and Frames.
 If you want Broadsign Control Administrator to evaluate the targeting requirements, looking for conflicts, you should rebook the Campaign.

 When renewing the Campaign you need to only specify the new name, date range, and time of day range.
-The remaining properties of the Campaign such as Ad Copies, Media Bundles, Display Units, Day Parts, and Frames are copied exactly from the existing Campaign while the Schedules are adjusted with regards to the new start and end date using a Δt computed as follows:
+The remaining properties of the Campaign such as Ad Copies, Media Bundles, Display Units, Day Parts, and Frames are copied exactly from the existing Campaign while the Schedules are adjusted for the new start and end date using a Δt computed as follows:

 - Δt = (renewed campaign start date) – (original campaign start date)